New in 2018!

-NEW!
-Rapid technology developments in unmanned aerial vehicles (UAV/UAS) has led to drone being used for their capability to capture data in a way like never before.
-Don't be left behind as the use of UAVs can lead to a tremendous impact across industries, from small business to large projects, and emergency response and disaster preparedness.
+Rapid technology developments in unmanned aerial vehicles (UAV/UAS) has led to drones being used for their capability to capture data in a way like never before.
+Don't be left behind as the use of UAVs can lead to a tremendous impact across industries.
+We are now in the drone era!

 New Hampshire Legislation Updates: Laws, Rules & Regulations

-Tricia Lambert | New Hampshire Department of Transportation, Bureau of Aeronautics
+Carol Niewola, Senior Aviation Planner, New Hampshire Department of Transportation, Bureau of Aeronautics

-Critical Issues in Drone Law, Privacy & Security
+Critical Issues in Drone Law & Privacy

-Hilary Farber | Professor of Law, University of Massachusetts Dartmouth
+Hillary Farber, Professor of Law, University of Massachusetts Dartmouth

 The 2018 UNH Digital Marketing Conference will take place in the Piscataqua Room in Holloway Commons (75 Main Street, Durham, NH) on the University of New Hampshire.